sandstone-mc/sandstone-documentation/docs/features/variables/trigger.md

 ## Introduction

 `Trigger` is a lightweight score-based event system.
-It creates a dedicated `dummy` scoreboard objective, plus a shared polling function (one per distinct `pollingEvery` value, reused by all your triggers with that same interval, see [`runEvery`](/docs/features/functions#properties)).
+It creates a dedicated `trigger` scoreboard objective, plus a shared polling function (one per distinct `pollingEvery` value, reused by all your triggers with that same interval, see [`runEvery`](/docs/features/functions#minecraft-function-options)).

-Whenever an entity's score on that objective is `1` or higher, the next time the polling function runs it invokes your handler for that entity (as `@s`), then resets their score back to `0`.
+Whenever an entity's score on that objective is `1` or higher, the next time the polling function runs it invokes your handler for that entity (as and at `@s`), then resets their score back to `0`.

 ```ts
 import { Trigger } from 'sandstone'